hawkfish/textform/docs/transforms/format.rst

         :type: Transform

         The name of the string column to apply the *function* to.
-        It will be replaced, so use :py:class:`Copy` to preserve the original.
+        The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: function
         :type: callable